CONSULTING · HEALTHCARE OPERATIONS

 What does a practice management consultant do?

 A practice management consultant evaluates the operational, financial, and strategic aspects of a medical practice to identify inefficiencies and growth opportunities.
-This includes analyzing workflows, staffing, revenue cycle performance, technology utilization, and patient experience.
+This includes analyzing workflows, staffing, financial performance, technology utilization, and patient experience.
 The consultant then develops and helps implement solutions tailored to the practice’s specific challenges.

 When should a medical practice hire a consultant?